luluzheng1/TEAM/README.md

 ## Future Work

-We are working on adding an "import" statement to the parser.
+We think our scanner and parser are complete.

 ## Names and Email Addresses of Group Members